Prior to your Orientation date, you will receive specific instructions for preparing for your time on campus.

 Parking will be in the East River Road Garage.
 There are two entrances into East River Road Garage, please make sure you are entering the Public Entrance and not the Contract Entrance.

 After parking in the East River Road Garage, take the elevator to Level 1/Plaza.
-Then follow the sidewalk to drop off your overnight bag on the south side of Coffman Union.
+Then follow the signs to drop off your overnight bag on the west side entrance of Yudof Hall.
 Your luggage will be transported by Orientation staff to Centennial Hall, where it will be stored until you are scheduled to pick it up in the early evening.
 Once you have checked your luggage, head to Coffman Union’s ground floor for Orientation Check-In.
-Be sure to bring your parking ticket with you for reduced rate validation.
+Be sure to bring your ID and parking ticket with you for reduced rate validation.

 What to Pack